-Our commitment is to have as broader and more inclusive conversation with people as we can, to enable us to make the best decision possible - one that is broadly supported by most people.
+Our commitment is to make the conversation with people as broad and inclusive as we can, to enable us to make the best decision possible - one that is broadly supported by most people.

 If there hasn’t been recycled water delivered to the apartments by now, what has been delivered and how?

-Why didn’t you build the treatment plant before the apartments were built?
+Why didn’t you build the recycled water treatment plant before the apartments were built?

 The timing of when to build infrastructure like this is when the actual demand exists – that is, when there are enough properties constructed that would be able to receive the recycled water.

-To provide the necessary certainty for developers about plumbing requirements, Yarra Valley Water mandated the area as a recycled water area.
+To provide the necessary certainty for developers about plumbing requirements, Yarra Valley Water mandated the area as a recycled water area to support Council’s planning objectives.
 This was done to provide clear expectations for developers about constructing buildings with the right plumbing.

 When will the treatment plant be built?

-If we find a site that people tell us is acceptable we would then do the necessary design work and seek the required council and EPA approvals.
-Typically the time it takes to plan, design, construct and commission a facility could take at least three years.
+When we complete consultation with stakeholders to determine the future of the project, we would then do the necessary design work and seek the required council and EPA approvals.
+Typically, the time it takes to plan, design, construct and commission a facility could take at least three years.

 How long will construction take?
 Will there be disruptions to surrounding properties during construction?

-Once we have found a site we expect that any construction works involved would take approximately 18 months.
-We will work with any nearby residents or businesses to minimise the impact, but some disruption may be unavoidable.
+With a project like this, we expect construction works to take approximately 18 months.
+During this time, we would work with any nearby residents or businesses to minimise the impact, but some disruption may be unavoidable.

-The main disruption will be from construction noise and increased construction traffic and depending on the final site there may need to be some road closures as we construct the pipelines to service the properties.
+The main disruption is usually from construction noise and increased construction traffic.
+Sometime we need to temporarily close roads as we construct the pipelines to service the properties.

 Will there be staff permanently on site?

-No. The treatment plant will be remotely monitored 24 hours per day, but staff will need to visit the site daily.
-There will also be monthly chemical deliveries which will require truck access.
+No. The Recycled Water Treatment Plant will be remotely monitored 24 hours per day, but staff will need to visit the site daily.
+There will also be monthly deliveries which will require truck access.